eHow may earn compensation through affiliate links in this article.

 Step 2: Spray Pinecones

-Put pinecones into resealable plastic bag and spray lightly with the solution.
+Put pinecones into resealable plastic bag and mist lightly with the cinnamon spray.

 Shake the bag to help distribute the fragrance.